GluuFederation/gluu-docker/examples/multi-hosts/README.md

-# Multi-hosts Deployment using Docker Swarm
+# Multi-host Deployment using Docker Swarm

 This is an example of how to deploy Gluu Server Docker Edition on multi-host setup.